 Compliance Stage

 The process starts with the Compliance stage.
-All High Court Enforcement companies will have to send a ‘Notice of Enforcement’ to the judgment debtor.
+All High Court Enforcement companies will have to send a ‘Notice of Enforcement’ (NoE) to the judgment debtor.

 Enforcement Stage 1